 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with financial liabilities as they come due.
-The Company's investment policy is to invest its excess cash in high-grade investment securities with varying terms to maturity, selected with regard to the expected timing of expenditures for continuing operations.
-Accounts payable and accrued liabilities are all current.
+The Company's investment policy is to invest its excess cash in money market funds traded by its banking institutions.
 The Company monitors its liquidity position and budgets future expenditures, in order to ensure that it will have sufficient capital to satisfy liabilities as they come due.

-As at December 31, 2020, the Company has accounts payable and accrued liabilities of \$74,739 and undiscounted leases payable of \$32,500 (December 31, 2019 - accounts payable and accrued liabilities of \$108,878 and undiscounted leases payable of \$32,500) due within 12 months and has cash of \$495,994 (December 31, 2019 - \$26,016) to meet its current obligations.
+As at December 31, 2021, the Company has accounts payable and accrued liabilities of \$569,803, undiscounted leases payable of \$32,500 and decommissioning accrual of \$66,174 (December 31, 2020 - accounts payable and accrued liabilities of \$74,739, undiscounted leases payable of \$32,500 and decommissioning accrual of \$nil) due within 12 months and has cash of \$437,370 (December 31, 2020 - \$495,994) to meet its current obligations.